Hormonal Acne Diet vs “Healthy” Recipes on Pinterest

 Insulin index is what you should refer to instead of the glycemic index if you have acne.
 You may use both for making more informed choices.
 So, as you already know, dairy products, especially low-fat options have a high insulin index which means that when we consume dairy, a lot of insulin is produced, androgens are produced and this spike in hormones makes our skin produce more sebum – more inflammation on our skin if it’s acne-prone.
 But what exactly is on the list of foods people with acne should avoid? – was one of my first questions when I started researching the topic.
 If I can’t eat added sugar, can I still eat natural sugar like that in fruits?
 It turns out not all fruits are good for people with acne-prone skin.
 For example, bananas and grapes should be avoided if your acne is moderate or severe or eaten in moderation if you have mild acne.
 Pay attention to changes in your skin condition after you’ve eaten a banana or grapes.
 Mixing bananas with milk, yoghurt, cottage cheese or eating desserts with bananas and chocolate (and sometimes even peanut butter) is a bad idea if you struggle with adult acne.

 There is a number of other foods high in insulin index that should be avoided by people with acne.
 For example, all foods made of white flour.
 Do you like white bread?
 What about a crispy toast?
 Forget about it.
-No toast, no jam, no butter, no Nutella, unfortunately, if you have adult acne.
+No toast, no jam, no butter, no Nutella, unfortunately, if you have adult acne and have to stick to the hormonal acne diet.
 I know this feeling when it seems that everyone else around can eat whatever they want as much as they want and never have a pimple.
 It’s very unfair but clear skin is worth it.
 Moreover, acne is not a life sentence anymore.
 Nowadays, there are numerous beauty products that can help you get rid of acne.
 After that you’ll be able to eat your favorite food like sweets or white bread in moderation.

-Acne is a chronic condition usually, which means that it may come back at any age but wise and moderate consumption of your favorite and maybe not very healthy food sometimes will help you stick to a generally healthy diet for clear skin.
+Acne is a chronic condition usually, which means that it may come back at any age but wise and moderate consumption of your favorite and maybe not very healthy food sometimes will help you stick to a generally healthy diet for clear skin aka hormonal acne diet.

 Obsession with drinking fresh juice